For Gaza shop owners, building back could take years

 Sabir Nabahan was already gambling on an unusual business model when the fighting interrupted the opened Caramel, a sophisticated bake shop decorated in pink and teal.

 Fired from his job in a clothing store, Nabahan, 62, became one of the few Gaza men to take up baking.
-He took an interest in his wife’s pastries, particular her ma’amoul, a traditional almond and pistachio cookie filled with dates or nuts.
+He took an interest in his wife’s pastries, particularly her ma’amoul, a traditional almond and pistachio cookie filled with dates or nuts.

 His efforts were so good that he began selling them online.
 Two weeks ago, he and his son opened their shop — only to hear the first bombs fall two days later.
 Business came to a near halt.
 A few customers sent taxis to his house for cookies during the fighting.

-“This is a busy street,” he said Sunday, as the cars and donkey carts snaked by.
+“This is a busy street,” he said Sunday, as cars and donkey carts snaked by.
 “They will find us, inshallah.”

 For Dwaima, the watch shop was part of a family legacy.